jeppan875/accountable/Readme.md

 - Place all top-level/higher-order navigation files in `screens`
 - Place all lower-level and design components used in screens in `components`

-## Naming convention

-- Place all top-level/higher-order navigation files in `screens`
-- Place all lower-level and design components used in screens in `components`
 - Utility functions are placed in `Utils`

 ## State management